THE ANATOMY OF YOUR EYES AND HOW IT IMPACTS YOUR VISION

 Your eyes receive light and transmit detailed messages to your brain, which interprets them as images.
-Each part of your eye has a different specialised role in recording and transmitting these images.
+Each part of your eye has a different specialised role in transmitting these images.

-Your eye is a small sphere consisting of an outer skin protecting clear gel within.
-The skin has three distinct layers, each with its own set of functions:
+Your eye is a small approximate sphere consisting of a coat with a clear gel and specialised components within.
+The coat has three distinct layers, each with its own set of functions:

 Outer layer: Sclera

-The sclera is the tough, protective ‘white of your eye’.
-Most of the sclera is opaque, but at the front there is a transparent window.
-This window is your cornea, through which light travels into your eye.
-A thin, clear membrane called the conjunctiva helps to protect the front of your eye and the inside surfaces of your eyelids.
+The sclera is the tough, protective ‘white of your eye’, which is opaque.
+At the front is the cornea, a transparent window which allows light to travel into your eye.
+Around the cornea, a thin, clear membrane called the conjunctiva helps to protect the rest of the front of your eye and the inside of your eyelids.